wolves/thesis-phoenix/README.md

 <% end %>
 ```

-### Meta Title and Description
+### Page Meta Title and Description

+Thesis provides a settings tray to edit each page's title and description.
+In your
-In your layout, you can output the current title and description like so:
+layout, you can output the current title and description like so:

 ```eex
 <title><%= page_title(@conn, "Default Title") %></title>